NekR/offline-plugin/README.md

 Correct value: `/project/`
 Incorrect value: `https://example.com/project`

+#### `cdnPath: string`

+Similar to `publicPath` for Webpack, when it is set to the CDN address.
+If you serve all your Webpack assets from a CDN address, than this parameter will append this CDN path to all assets added to ServiceWorker/AppCache.

+The only exception is the main `/` path, which will still be added to ServiceWorker/AppCache as a direct path, without the CDN address.
+It doesn't make much sense to try to load your index.html file from the CDN.

+This parameter is ignored when `relativePaths` is set to true (which it is by default).

+> Default: ''
+> **Example value:** `//some_cdn_key.cloudfront.net/bucket_name`

 #### `updateStrategy: 'changed' | 'all'`
 Cache update strategy.
 [More details about `updateStrategy`](docs/update-strategies.md)
 > Default: `'changed'`.

 #### `externals: Array<string>`.
 Explicitly marks the assets as _external_ assets that you can cache.
 If cache asset is not one of _webpack's generated assets_ and is not marked explicitly as _external_, you will receive warning about it into console.
 To cache external assets, add them to the `caches` object, by default `caches: 'all'` doesn't cache `externals`.